 But pitting energy efficiency interventions against core business investments misses an important point: energy efficiency investments fund themselves.
 In fact, the excess capital automotive companies currently spend can be redirected to pay for energy-saving upgrades.
 Indeed, the future energy and utility bill savings associated with energy efficiency measures can be forecasted and quantified to inform investment decisions.
 And yet, even when an investment decision makes sense on paper, an automotive company may still find it challenging to allocate the necessary capital, a situation further aggravated by the current economic uncertainty triggered by the COVID-19 pandemic.

 Lack of familiarity with other models for financing efficiency can be a consequential blind spot for many auto parts manufacturers, who won’t pursue efficiency projects without internal funding.
-But increasingly, energy efficiency project developers are providing the necessary up-front capital for energy efficiency through a variety of financing models: from loans and leases, to shared savings agreements and other service contracts.
+But increasingly, energy efficiency project developers are providing the necessary up-front capital for energy efficiency through a variety of financing models: from loans and leases to shared savings agreements and other service contracts.
 These models allow automotive companies to shift the investment burden (and, sometimes, the performance risk) to another party, while tapping realized utility bill savings to make financing payments for the efficiency projects that allowed them to save in the first place.
 In this way, the automotive company can pay for efficiency while it enjoys the benefits.

 Even when viable projects have been identified and the business case has been made, it can nevertheless prove challenging for auto parts manufacturers to complete energy efficiency projects.
 It can be especially easy to defer small projects that, individually, do not make significant contributions to achieving energy reduction or sustainability goals.

 The key to overcoming this challenge is adopting a programmatic approach that aggregates multiple efficiency projects—with different sizes, technologies, and payback periods—across a number of sites.
-Achieving this critical mass will make a significant dent in energy spend and bolster the value of the effort.
+Achieving this critical mass will make a significant dent in energy spending and bolster the value of the effort.

 A prime example of this approach is the energy efficiency strategy of an automotive parts manufacturer with around 100 manufacturing sites in a dozen countries, and $115 million in annual energy spend.
 Rather than segregating the efficiency opportunities by individual plants, each with its own financing plan and timeline, the company developed a coordinated initiative to inventory the most promising efficiency projects across its portfolio of sites.
 As a result, the manufacturer identified almost $19 million (or 15%) in energy savings across more than 750 projects (see summary table below).